DPDP-root/HDDI-Net/README.md

 | MK_UNet | 2.83 | 2.95 | 73.40 | 78.69 | 79.69 |
 | FFTMed | 4.04 | 14.50 | 68.79 | 75.45 | 76.19 |
 | **HDDI-Net (Ours)** | 1.71 | 3.300 | **79.85** | **89.77** | **91.76** |

-*With only 1.71M parameters, HDDI-Net surpasses all other medium and lightweight baseline models on the unseen TN3K dataset.*

 ### Ablation Study — BUSI Dataset